(ATR) Getting 300 million Chinese citizens closer to winter sports constitutes a “revolution” for sport and economic development says Thomas Bach.

 Bach is touring Beijing 2022 and other winter sports venues in China as the IOC and International Paralympic Committee begin a project review for the next Winter Olympics.

 According to an IOC spokesperson, Bach's visit includes stops in the northeast city of Harbin, and the three clusters of venues for the 2022 Games Zhangjiakou, Yanqing, and Beijing.
-Bach met with provincial governors, and is expected to meet with Beijing municipal leadership as well.
+Bach met with provincial governors, and Beijing municipal leadership as well.

 “The engagement of President Xi cannot be overvalued, first of all the importance of his plan and project to bring 300 million Chinese to winter sports is a revolution for Winter sports internationally,” Bach told local journalists after his visit to Zhangjiakou and Yanqing.